giantswarm/docs/src/content/tutorials/observability/data-exploration/creating-custom-dashboards/_index.md

 ## Creating your own dashboard

-To create your own dashboard, you can create a `configmap` resource in the management cluster in any namespace you want (preferably the one you use for automation) containing the dashboard.
+To create your own dashboard, you can create a `configmap` resource in the management cluster in any namespace you want containing the dashboard.
 For example:

 ```yaml
 apiVersion: v1